UniStuttgart-VISUS/vdt/README.md

 1. Applying the unattend.xml file to the installed operating system.

 ### Visus.DeploymentToolkit.ImageBuilder
-The image builder is intended for creates the images to be services by the TFTP server.
+The image builder is intended to create images to be served by the TFTP server.

 ### Visus.DeploymentToolkit.TaskRunner
 The task runner tool allows for executing individual tasks from the deployment toolkit.
 The application needs the following parameters, either via the command line or via appsettings.json: The `StateFile` where tasks relying on existing state can obtain this information from, and the `Task`, which is the class name of the work item to be executed.
 Parameters to the tasks (public properties of the task object) can be set via the `Parameters` configuration section.